-Even if there are other methods proposed in the literature (with or without divisor), there are not considered in this paper because they are too weak in a normative point of view.

-Remark that for the five divisor methods we have presented, the rounding depends on a particular value between two successive integers as illustrated in table 1 where \tilde{y} corresponds to rounded value of y^5 .
+Even if there are other methods proposed in the literature (with or without divisor), they are not considered in this paper because of their normative flows (see Balinski and Young, 2001).
+Remark that for the five divisor methods we have presented, the rounding depends on a particular value between two successive integers as illustrated in table 1 where $\tilde{y}$ corresponds to rounded value of $y^4$ .